 Note

-If you use the same value in multiple queries or in multiple tabs, it's highly inconvenient to change that value in every place it's used.
-For convenience, Kusto.Explorer supports query parameters.
-Query parameters are shared among tabs so that they can be easily reused.
-Parameters are denoted by {} brackets.
-For example, {parameter1}
+If you use the same value in multiple queries or tabs, it's inconvenient to change that value in every place it's used.
+Kusto.Explorer lets you use query parameters for convenience.
+Query parameters are shared across tabs, so you can reuse them easily.
+Parameters are denoted by curly brackets ({}).
+For example, {parameter1}.

-You can easily define and edit existing query parameters:
+Define and edit query parameters:

 Share queries and results